Shima2Salah/simple_shell/README.md

 # OUR 0x16.
 C - Simple Shell
 Created By Shimaa Salah and Nada Khaled
 Project will start Oct 4, 2023 6:00 AM, must end by Oct 19, 2023 6:00 AM
+# Important message
+Basics of programming
+Basics of C
+Basics of thinking like an engineer
+Group work
+and Learning how to learn
 # void changedir_func(char **args)
 /**
  * changedir_func - to handle change directories